picoCTF/ansible-roles/roles/os/README.md

 customized.
 This may be useful in order to make sure that the ephemeral port range does not conflict with application-specific port assignments, such as [`cmgr_port_range`](../cmgr/README.md).

+### Hostname

+This role can optionally set a machine's hostname via the `hostname` role variable.

 ## Role Variables

 | Name | Description | Default |